Behavioral Expectations

 2. Respect: Appropriate language will be used on the Overlake campus and at Overlake School functions.
 Behavior that is disruptive to classes and school activities is not acceptable.
 Certain public displays of affection (such as that which may make others uncomfortable) are inappropriate in a school setting.
 Students should use discretion to ensure that their actions are not offensive to others.

 4. School Day: All students are expected to arrive at school on time and stay during the full school day.
-Students are expected to attend all of their classes, assemblies, grade level meetings, advisory time, assigned study halls, school assemblies and activities.
+Students are expected to attend all of their classes, assemblies, grade-level meetings, advisory time, assigned study halls, school assemblies and activities.
 Any time a student leaves the campus they must have a signed note, email or phone call from a parent to the Overlake School attendance phone line or Front Office staff prior to leaving.
 The student must personally sign-out and sign-in upon returning.
 Sheets for signing in or signing out are located in the Front Office.
 Upperclassmen privileges, which are reviewed on an annual basis, may result in a different reporting time, but this does not alter the requirement to sign in and out.

 Upperclassmen Privileges include the following exceptions: